CAFDataProcessing/worker-document/worker-document-archetype/documentation/WorkerArchetypeUsage.md

 **These modules are generated from the worker-document-archetype:**
 - `worker-example` module contains the worker itself and an md documentation explaining the service use of the worker.
 	1. **ExampleWorker** – responsible for doing the work.
 By default this class implements the BulkDocumentWorker interface.
 It should be updated to implement the DocumentWorker interface instead if there is no requirement to process documents in batches.
 - `worker-example-container` module is for building the Docker image of the worker and pushing the image to Docker.
-The module starts a container for RabbitMQ, [test-configs](#document-worker-default-configuration), the worker and runs the worker acceptance integration testcases via the `worker-document-testing` module.
+The module starts a container for RabbitMQ, the worker, and runs the worker acceptance integration testcases via the `worker-document-testing` module.
 	1. **ExampleWorkerAcceptanceIT** – calls the `worker-document-testing` module's DocumentWorkerTestControllerProvider class to generate or run worker integration testing testcase files.
 	2. **pom.xml** – specifies the Docker Maven plugin configurations to build the image for the worker, and Maven compiler and failsafe plugin for compiling and running integration tests.